eevenden/Analysis_of_Carbon_Recovery_following_Fires_in_the_Apalachicola_NF/README.md

 **Figure 1.** is a screenshot of the dataframe I created through Pandas.
 This dataframe consists of 189,220 observations and 14 columns (not all pictured here).
 Each observation is a burned pixel.
 The columns used for the final analysis are the Date and Age of each fire, Forest Type, Burn Severity, Aboveground Biomass at 2010, and Net Ecosystem Productivity at 2010.
 Burn Severity was assigned based on a pixel's decrease in Biomass before and after a fire.
 Those with >70% loss were labeled as "Severe" while thouse with 31-70% loss were labeled as "Moderate".
 There were few pixels with less than a 31% reduction in aboveground biomass, therefore they were removed from the analysis.

 **Figure 1.**

 ![FL_Data_Screenshot](https://user-images.githubusercontent.com/54719919/84538971-9dd67f80-acc0-11ea-8d72-a9695f375f3d.png)

 **Figure 2.** shows the frequency of moderate and high-severity burned pixels by year of fire disturbance.
 Notice there are no observations for the years 2002 & 2003.
 Overall, there is a higher frequency of burned pixels in 2008 & 2009.
 This indicates the was either an increase in fire frequency or an increase in the total area of Longleaf and Slash Pine fires in the years closest to 2010.

 **Figure 2.**

 ![Histogram_Severity](https://user-images.githubusercontent.com/54719919/84709972-425ef880-af31-11ea-8410-3fe7421b5b7d.png)

 **Figure 3.** displays a scatterplot of Aboveground Biomass and Net Ecosystem Productivity at 2010.
 This was done to explore potential multicollinearity.
 Based on this chart, total aboveground biomass and net ecosystem productivity are not highly correlated because net ecosystem productivity can vary greatly at one value of aboveground biomass.

 **Figure 3.**

 ![Scatterplot_AGB_NEP](https://user-images.githubusercontent.com/54719919/84538629-f9ecd400-acbf-11ea-9b05-47327d0c5541.png)

 **Figures 4a. and 4b.** are scatterplots showing the aboveground biomass in 2010 for different-aged burn scars.
 Figure 4a shows the aboveground biomass at 2010 for every observation, while Figure 4b. shows the mean aboveground biomass at 2010 for moderate and severely burned pixels at every year.
 The mean was chosen for Figure 2b, as opposed to the median, because many pixels had repeating values if they were a part of the same burn scar and the mean was more sensitive to the range of aboveground biomass values across fires.
 For both moderate and high-severity burns, the aboveground biomass increases as the burn scar ages.

 **Figure 4a.**

 ![FacetGrid_AGB_Raw](https://user-images.githubusercontent.com/54719919/84539151-e42bde80-acc0-11ea-8c91-6b51d7c6ff2e.png)
 **Figure 4b.**

 ![FacetGrid_AGB_Mean](https://user-images.githubusercontent.com/54719919/84539159-e857fc00-acc0-11ea-86e0-2519fe9f1313.png)

+**Figures 5a. and 5b.** are scatterplots showing the NEP at 2010 for the different-aged burn scars.
+The moderate-severity burned pixels and the high-severity burn pixels show starkly different trends.
+For moderate severity burns, both the range and the mean NEP values remains relatively consistent for every year following a burn.
+For the high-severity burns, the range and mean of NEP values per pixel varies much more as a burn scar ages.
+In Figure 3a, one can see that the NEP is negative following some severe burns, meaning the stand becomes a carbon sink.
+However, for this particular study, the average NEP is still positive in the years immediately

 **Figure 5a.**
 ![FacetGrid_NEP_Raw](https://user-images.githubusercontent.com/54719919/84539296-23f2c600-acc1-11ea-9b2a-5ae87d8a2c99.png)